juhp/fbrnch/README.md

 ```
 this works in the current package dir like other commands,
 installing any missing dependencies with `sudo dnf builddep`.
+(It also works for a non-git package dir.)

 Or one can specify the path to the package.